Kietpawpan/esc/README.md

 # Carbon Reduction
-_A Case Study on Kaeokla for You Project_
+_A Case Study on ZPOT Kaeokla for You Project_

-Burning used-plastic cups can emit carbon dioxcide to the atmostphere.
+## Background
+Kaeokla for You is a carbon emision reduction and CO2 reduction project run by Zoological Park Organization of Thailand (ZPOT), a governmental agency under Ministry of Natural Resources and Environmnet, operated by Yada Kaeosod.
+She consulted me on the carbon outcome of the project.
+Hence, I developed a web application deployed at https://esc.mnre.go.th/app/co2 to make it easier to calculate the potential project outcome: Carbon emission reduction and sequestration.

+> [!TIP]
+> We see further because I stand on the giant.